MoAtefAmer/DailyTaskTrackerExtension/readme.md

 This is a lightweight app with no backend.

+## Features
+- Daily quests always stay and get reset at the end of the day if marked as completed
+- Text input detects links pasted and shows a clickable icon after submiting input
+- Non-daily quests get deleted at the end of the day if marked as completed

 ## How to load
 1- In your chrome browser, click on the top right 3 dots then click Extensions > Manage Extensions